 The True Cost of Dying in the UK in 2026

-When someone dies, the financial reality can come as a shock.
-The average UK funeral now costs between £4,000 and £5,500.
-But the funeral is only the start.
-By the time you include probate, solicitors, certificates, and all the smaller costs nobody warns you about, the total can easily reach £10,000 to £15,000 or more.
+When someone passes away, the financial reality can come as a shock.
+The SunLife Cost of Dying Report 2026 puts the average simple attended funeral at £3,828 and a traditional attended funeral at £4,510, and once the send-off is included the average total funeral spend is £5,140.
+The funeral is only the start, though.
+By the time you include probate, solicitors, certificates, and all the smaller costs nobody warns you about, the total often lands somewhere between £7,000 and £15,000.
 This article sets out every cost you are likely to face, with real 2026 figures, so you can plan and avoid surprises.

 Key takeaways